-- the Winterbourne View Time for Change (DOH, 2014),
+- the Winterbourne View Time for Change (DOH, 2014).

-- FIM (DOH, 2015),
+- FIM (DOH, 2015).

-- Building the Right Support (DOH, 2015)
+- Building the Right Support (DOH, 2015).

-- These Are Our Children (DOH, 2017)
+- These Are Our Children (DOH, 2017).

+- NHS Long Term Plan (2019).

 The overall aim of the TCP is to take a strategic overview and consider what practical steps need to be taken to make the system more effective in co-ordinating care, support and intervention for CYP with LD and/or autism and behaviour that challenges, and co-morbid mental health issues.
-This will involve working with commissioners using current funding to best value, in line with Sustainability and Transformation Plans (STPs) and Future in Mind Transformation Plan.
+This will involve working with commissioners using current funding to best value, in line with Sustainability and Transformation Plans (STPs) and Future in Mind Local Transformation Plan.

-Further actions are:-
+Further actions are:

-- Work collaboratively with commissioners to inform, design and develop an effective service model to meet the needs of CYP with LD and/or autism as part of FIM, Transforming Care Programme, and Wirral All Age Disability strategy - Ensure that the workforce of the LD-CAMHS is compatible with learning disabilities service model delivery, supported by appropriate Key Performance Indicators - Introduce Children and Young People's Dynamic Support Register

-- Work with commissioners, Local Authority and Special Educational Needs lead to identify CYP who are currently in expensive residential placements to consider support via local services closer to where CYP live - Ensure the right support is in place, at the right time, by the right professionals to reduce crisis and inappropriate residential placements/ hospital admission.
-This support will be informed by the CETR process - Work in partnership with commissioners and all age multi-agency services to ensure appropriate co-location - Support colleagues outside the Learning Disabilities team regarding autism, learning disabilities and behaviours that challenge.
-Primary prevention may also include the provision of support by members of specialist CAMHS - Enhance community capacity in the form of intensive support services, with a step up and step down capacity
+- Work collaboratively with commissioners to inform, design and develop an effective service model to meet the needs of CYP with LD and/or autism as part of FIM, and Transforming Care Programme. - Ensure that the workforce of the LD-CAMHS is compatible with learning disabilities service model delivery, supported by appropriate Key Performance Indicators - Work with commissioners, Local Authority and Special Educational Needs lead to identify CYP who are currently in expensive residential placements to consider support via local services closer to where CYP live. - Ensure the right support is in place, at the right time, by the right professionals to reduce crisis and inappropriate residential placements/ hospital admission.
+This support will be informed by the CYP-Dynamic Support Database, Tracker Meetings and the CETR process - Support colleagues outside the Learning Disabilities team regarding autism, learning disabilities and behaviours that challenge.
+Primary prevention may also include the provision of support by members of specialist CAMHS - Implement an Intensive Support Function to enhance current CAMHS provision to those CYP with a LD and/or autism who are at risk of an inpatient admission or out of area placement.